Ten-Day War

 The Ten-Day War (Desetdnevna vojna), or the Slovenian War of Independence (Slovenska osamosvojitvena vojna), was a brief armed conflict that followed Slovenia's declaration of independence from Yugoslavia on 25 June 1991.
-It was fought between the Slovenian Territorial Defence together with the Slovene Police and the Yugoslav People's Army.
+It was fought between the Slovenian Territorial Defence and the Slovenian National Police Force on one side, and the Yugoslav People's Army (JNA) on the other.
 It lasted from 27 June 1991 until 7 July 1991, when the Brioni Accords were signed.

-It was the second of the Yugoslav Wars to start in 1991, following the Croatian War of Independence, and by far the shortest of the conflicts with fewest overall casualties.
-The war was brief because the Yugoslav People's Army (JNA, dominated by Serbs and Montenegrins, although still made up of all the nationalities of Yugoslavia) did not want to waste resources on this campaign.
+It was the second of the Yugoslav Wars to start in 1991, following the Croatian War of Independence in March, and by far the shortest of the conflicts with fewest overall casualties.
+The war was brief because the JNA, dominated by Serbs and Montenegrins, although still made up of all the nationalities of Yugoslavia, did not want to waste resources on this campaign.
 Slovenia was considered "ethnically homogeneous" and therefore of no interest to the Yugoslav government.
 The military was preoccupied with the fighting in Croatia, where the Serb and Montenegrin majority in Yugoslavia had greater territorial interests.
-In the BBC documentary The Death of Yugoslavia, which used archival footage, Slobodan Milošević, President of Serbia, is recorded stating that "I was against using the Yugoslav Army in Slovenia." while Borisav Jović, President of the Presidency of Yugoslavia, stated that: "With Slovenia out of the way, we could dictate the terms to the Croats."
+In the BBC documentary The Death of Yugoslavia, which used archival footage, Slobodan Milošević, President of Serbia, is recorded stating that "I was against using the Yugoslav Army in Slovenia", while Borisav Jović, President of the Presidency of Yugoslavia, stated that, "With Slovenia out of the way, we could dictate the terms to the Croats."

 Background

-After the death of Yugoslav president Tito in 1980, underlying political, ethnic, religious, and economic tensions within Yugoslavia surfaced.
+After the death of Yugoslav president Josip Broz Tito in 1980, underlying political, ethnic, religious, and economic tensions within Yugoslavia surfaced.
 In 1989 Slobodan Milošević, Chairman of the Central Committee of the League of Communists of Serbia since 1986, became President of Serbia, the largest and most populous of the six Yugoslav republics.
-Sednak continues,As...
+Mateja Sednak explains,As...
 Milošević moved to consolidate power by centralizing the state, the governments of the other republics sought to loosen the central grip on power by devolving as much constitutional power as possible to each of the republics and autonomous provinces.

 A series of disagreements among delegates persisted until four of the six Yugoslav republics each made decisions to seek independence from Yugoslavia.
 Slovenia was among the republics aiming for independence, and it was subsequently recognised by Germany and the Vatican.

 In April 1990, Slovenia held its first democratic multi-party elections, won by the DEMOS coalition.